 Plan in some quiet/ still time too, we all need to recharge our batteries!

 When tackling a piece of Home Learning which is topic based, try to discuss with your child their learning preferences.
 How would they like to tackle this and produce it?
 This will then develop a child’s natural interest, curiosity and talent.
-For example, make up a picture/poster, to write a poem or story, to create a short film, scrapbook of a trip, etc.
+For example, make up a picture/poster, write a poem or story, create a short film, scrapbook of a trip, etc.

 Year 3 and 4